citp/privacy-policy-historical/l/la/lay/layyous.com.md

 _Use of our forum and other public places in our website._

-Dr Najeeb Layyous site contains infertility and endoscopy public forum. the information submitted in this forum is public and its privacy cannot be controlled . so any information that you submit in the forum is public and you are warned not to submit private information.
+Dr Najeeb Layyous site contains infertility and endoscopey public forum. the information submitted in this forum is public and its privacy cannot be controlled . so any information that you submit in the forum is public and you are warned not to submit private information.

 **Our Use of Cookies**